plaid/plaid-ruby/README.md

 client = Plaid::PlaidApi.new(api_client)
 ```

 The `server_index` field is the environment which the client will be running in.
-Your choices for the `server_index` field include:
+Your choices for the `server_index` field are:

-- `Plaid::Configuration::Environment["sandbox"]` allows you to do your initial integrations tests against preloaded data without being billed or making expensive API calls.
+- `Plaid::Configuration::Environment["sandbox"]` allows you to do your initial integrations tests against preloaded data without being billed.
 More information about using the API sandbox can be found on the [API Sandbox documentation](https://plaid.com/docs/api#sandbox).
-- `Plaid::Configuration::Environment["development"]` allows you to test against both real and test accounts without being billed.
-More information about Plaid test accounts can be found in our [API documentation](https://plaid.com/docs/api/#sandbox).
-- `Plaid::Configuration::Environment["production"]` is the production environment where you can launch your production ready application and be charged for your Plaid usage.
+- `Plaid::Configuration::Environment["production"]` is the production environment where you can test with real data and launch.

 ### Tuning Faraday